TimelyEventsBenchmark/TiEBe/README.md

 This is the official repository for the paper "TiEBe: Tracking language model Recall of Notable Worldwide Events Through Time".

 Our dataset is available here in this repository (under the `data` folder).
-And it is also available on Hugging Face [here](https://huggingface.co/datasets/TimelyEventsBenchmark/TiEBe).

 ## About